sematic-ai/sematic/docs/container-images.md

                         the pipeline, using the configured build plugin.
                         Defaults to `False`.
 If not set, the pipeline will be run locally in the current environment.
+  -n, --no_cache        When `--build` is specified, builds the image from
+                        scratch, ignoring previous versions.
+Defaults to
+                        `False`.
   -l, --log-level TEXT  The log level to use for building and launching the
                         pipeline.
 Defaults to `INFO`.
   --help                Show this message and exit.